LISTEN TO THIS ARTICLE:

 “Trauma—with or without the diagnosis of PTSD—is ubiquitous in mental healthcare,” says Dr. Jeffrey Guina, MD, Clinical Assistant Professor of Psychiatry at the Wright State University Boonshoft School of Medicine.
-“Trauma is a risk factor for virtually all mental disorders, including psychotic, mood, anxiety, and addictive disorders.”
+“It is a risk factor for virtually all mental disorders, including psychotic, mood, anxiety, and addictive disorders.”

 In the 1960s there were a string of high-profile celebrity deaths at the hands of barbiturates.
 The passing of Elvis Presley, Marilyn Monroe, and Judy Garland highlights the danger of those drugs.
 That’s why benzos were developed with the hope that they’d be a less harmful alternative to these and other sedatives.

 “They quickly became one of the most prescribed medications in the world,” Guina says.
 “Since trauma often resulted in anxiety and insomnia, well-meaning clinicians attempted to calm anxiety and induce sleep using these new drugs.”